haxys/MTGA-Decks/Notes/deckbuilding.md

 # Organic Deckbuilding in Magic: The Gathering

+## About this Guide

+This guide started as a conversation between [Kris10](https://github.com/haxys) and ChatGPT, wherein Kris10 discussed her specific approach to deckbuilding in Magic: The Gathering.
+She then tasked ChatGPT with turning her approach into a comprehensive guide for new and experienced players alike.
+The guide's content was planned, outlined, and written by ChatGPT, with Kris10 providing feedback and guidance throughout the process.
+Once it was written, Kris10 walked ChatGPT through the step-by-step process of reviewing, critiquing, and revising the entire manuscript, enabling ChatGPT to improve upon its original work.
+The result is a detailed guide that covers the entire deckbuilding process, from choosing a format to testing the deck and making revisions.

+Please bear in mind that the following content was written by ChatGPT, with Kris10 providing guidance and feedback.
+There are doubtless factual inaccuracies and areas where the content could be improved.
+Now that the guide is written, Kris10 will be able to review and revise it further, ensuring logical and factual accuracy.
+Until that time, however, this should be considered a work of fiction.

 ## Introduction

 Welcome to the world of organic deckbuilding in _Magic: The Gathering_, where creativity and personal expression are key.
 This guide helps you explore the art and science of creating decks that are both competitive and enjoyable, reflecting your unique style.